 "Public-private partnerships in transportation program" or "program" means the program as provided in this chapter.

 "Unit of government" means any department or agency of the State, any public corporation established under state law or county ordinance, or any intergovernmental agency or corporation.

 § -2 Rules.
-The department shall adopt, amend, or repeal rules as it determines necessary to effectuate this chapter.
-The rules adopted pursuant to chapter 91 shall have the force and effect of law.
+The department shall adopt, amend, or repeal rules as it determines necessary to effectuate this chapter in accordance with chapter 91.

 (1) Predevelopment agreements leading to other implementing agreements;

 (6) An agreement providing for the private partner to design, build, operate, maintain, manage, or lease an existing, enhanced, upgraded, or new facility; and